1995–96 NFL playoffs: NFC: Dallas Cowboys 38, Green Bay Packers 27

 Running back Emmitt Smith rushed for 150 rushing yards and 3 touchdowns, while also catching 2 passes for 17 yards as the Cowboys overcame a Packers 27–24 lead in the fourth quarter.

-Green Bay got off to a slow start as quarterback Brett Favre threw incompletions on his first six pass attempts of the game and the team failed to gain any yards on their first 9 plays.
+Green Bay got off to a slow start as league MVP quarterback Brett Favre threw incompletions on his first six pass attempts of the game and the team failed to gain any yards on their first 9 plays.
 However, Packers linebacker Bernardo Harris blocked a punt from John Jett on the game's opening drive that gave the team the ball at the Dallas 23 and enabled them to score first on Chris Jacke's 46-yard field goal.
 Dallas stormed right back with an 11-play, 80-yard drive, featuring a 35-yard reception by Deion Sanders.
 Troy Aikman finished the drive with a 6-yard touchdown pass to Michael Irvin.
 Then Dallas defensive tackle Leon Lett intercepted a screen pass from Favre on the Packers 13, and they scored another touchdown on Aikman's 4-yard throw to Irvin, giving the team a 14–3 lead.
 However, Favre's first completion of the day turned out to be a big one, a 73-yard touchdown bomb to Robert Brooks.
 Dallas was forced to punt on their next drive, and Antonio Freeman gave his team great field position with a 39-yard return, with an additional 15 yards coming from a facemask penalty on Jett.
 This gave the Packers the ball on the Dallas 35, and two plays into the second quarter, Favre threw a 24-yard touchdown pass to tight end Keith Jackson.
-So despite only holding the ball for 2:53 in the first quarter, Green Bay now had the lead at 17–14.
+Despite only holding the ball for 2:53 in the first quarter, Green Bay now had the lead at 17–14.